Yero1990/ODU_Mentoring_2021/README.md

 * Discuss homework assignment from the Third Week
   * I will help in solving any exercises the students had difficulty to complete
+* Discuss about the research paper content (and do some examples of how to add bibliography)
+* Discuss or briefly mention the Keras code in Week 4 homework assignment, and remind students <br>
+  there are worked out examples in the Worked_Exercises/Week4 directory

  #### 4th Week: Homework Assignment
 * Read and work out the exercises/examples discussed in the Keras for Beginners series: <br>